sanchitintel/benchmark/README.md

 ## Pre requisits
 1. install pytorch from source from this location: https://github.com/chunyuan-w/pytorch/tree/onednn-graph-preview4
-2. instgall torchvision from source (see: https://github.com/pytorch/vision)
+2. install torchvision from source (see: https://github.com/pytorch/vision)
-3. instgall torchtext from source (see: https://github.com/pytorch/text)
+3. install torchtext from source (see: https://github.com/pytorch/text)

 ## Installation
 The benchmark suite should be self contained in terms of dependencies,